Jerry Lee Lewis, outrageous rock 'n' roll star, dies at 87

 “I knew it was a hit when I cut it,” he later said.
 “Sam Phillips thought it was gonna be too risque, it couldn't make it.
 If that's risque, well, I'm sorry.”

-In 1986, along with Elvis, Chuck Berry and others, he made the inaugural class of inductees for the Rock & Roll Hall of Fame.
-The Killer not only outlasted his contemporaries but saw his life and music periodically reintroduced to younger fans, including the the 1989 biopic “Great Balls of Fire,” starring Dennis Quaid, and Ethan Coen's 2022 documentary “Trouble in Mind.”
-A 2010 Broadway music, “Million Dollar Quartet,” was inspired by a recording session that featured Lewis, Elvis, Carl Perkins and Johnny Cash.
+In 1986, along with Elvis, Chuck Berry and others, he made the inaugural class of inductees for the Rock & Roll Hall of Fame and joined the Country Hall of Fame this year.
+The Killer not only outlasted his contemporaries but saw his life and music periodically reintroduced to younger fans, including the 1989 biopic “Great Balls of Fire,” starring Dennis Quaid, and Ethan Coen's 2022 documentary “Trouble in Mind.”
+A 2010 Broadway music, “Million Dollar Quartet,” was inspired by a recording session that featured Lewis, Elvis, Perkins and Cash.

 He won a Grammy in 1987 as part of an interview album that was cited for best spoken word recording, and he received a lifetime achievement Grammy in 2005.
 The following year, “Whole Lotta Shakin”' was selected for the Library of Congress' National Recording Registry, whose board praised the “propulsive boogie piano that was perfectly complemented by the drive of J.M.
 Van Eaton's energetic drumming.
 The listeners to the recording, like Lewis himself, had a hard time remaining seated during the performance.”